 Put a large frying pan over medium heat.
 Let the pan get hot before placing the first pita on it.
 Once one side is golden brown, flip over and cook the other side.
 The first one will take the longest, but you will cook each side about 2-4 minutes, or until golden brown.
 You don't want the heat too high, or the outsides will burn without cooking the inside.

 Remove from the heat and place on a wire rack to cool.
-Repeat with all 10 pitas.
+Repeat with the 9 remaining pitas.

 Enjoy them on their own, or as a meal with some grilled veggies, halloumi, hummus, tzatziki and pickled onions.